7 Cs of Communication - Explained with Examples

 4. Completeness (Have I included all necessary details?)

-🔹 Example: Instead of “Meeting scheduled tomorrow,” say “The meeting is scheduled for Wednesday, March 5, at 10 AM in Conference Room B.”
+Example: “Meeting on Wednesday at 10 AM in Conference Room B.”

 5. Coherence (Is my message logically structured?)